 Brainpool sits in the specialist boutique category: production-first, infrastructure-agnostic, and built specifically for companies that need ML depth and deployment accountability in the same engagement.

-Most evaluation guides rank firms by name recognition or client list.
+Most evaluation guides rank firms by name recognition.
 Neither maps to whether a firm can take your specific pilot to production.
 These five criteria do.

 Apply these five criteria to every firm you evaluate.
 They point directly to where AI strategies fail in practice, not in theory.